DataDog/datadog-ci/src/commands/synthetics/README.md

 : The name of the new version.
 It has to be unique.

 `--latest`
 : If present, marks the application as 'latest'.
-Any tests that run on the latest version will use this version on their next run
+Any tests that run on the latest version will use this version on their next run.

 Example:
 ```bash